Sayyid

-Sayyid (Note: /saɪɪd, ˈseɪjɪd/, /ˈsɑːjɪd/; سيد /ar/; /fa/; meaning 'sir', 'Lord', 'Master'; Arabic plural: سادة sādah; feminine: سيدة ALA; /fa/) is an honorific title of Hasanid and Husaynid lineage, recognized as descendants of the Islamic prophet Muhammad through his daughter Fatima and Ali's sons Hasan and Husayn.
-The title may also refer to the descendants of the family of the Bani Hashim through the Prophet's great-grandfather Hashim, and others including Hamza, Abbas, Abu Talib, and Asad ibn Hashim.
+Sayyid (Arabic: سَيِّد, romanized: Sayyid) is an honorific title used by Muslims to denote descendants of the Islamic prophet Muhammad, particularly those descended through his daughter Fatima and Ali's sons Hasan and Husayn.
+Sayyids are found throughout the Muslim world and their lineages vary, with many tracing their ancestry to different descendants of Muhammad.
+However, Musawi Sayyids, who trace their lineage to the seventh Shia Imam Musa al-Kazim, are among the most numerous and widespread, due to the large number of children he had.
+Sayyids are often identified by genealogical records and family trees tracing their ancestry back to the Prophet Muhammad.

-See also Sharif, which has a good description of three types of identification for that term and co-relates to this term.
-In its narrowest sense, a sayyid is a descendant of Husayn ibn Ali, but the term is also more generally used for descendants of The Prophet.

 Etymology

+The title Syed (Sayyid/Sayed) gains special significance in Islam through the hadith in which Muhammad said: "Al-Hasan and Al-Husayn are the two masters (Syeds) of the youth of Paradise" (الحسنُ والحسينُ سيِّدا شبابِ أهلِ الجنَّةِ).
+This hadith is recorded in Sahih al-Tirmidhi and other collections.
+Muhammad's use of the term "Syed" for his grandsons elevated the honorific, which later became widely used for the descendants of Muhammad through his daughter Fatima and her son Husayn ibn Ali, particularly through Ali al-Sajjad, symbolizing noble lineage and honored status.

 A few Arabic language experts state that "Sayyid" has its roots in the word al-asad الأسد, meaning "lion", probably because of the qualities of valor and leadership.
 The word is derived from the verb sāda, meaning to rule.
 The title seyyed/sayyid/syed/sayyad/saeed/said existed before Islam, however not in light of a specific descent, but as a meritocratic sign of respect.

 Hans Wehr's Dictionary of Modern Written Arabic defines seyyid as a translation for master, chief, sovereign, or lord.
 It also denotes someone respected and of high status.

 In the Arab world, sayyid is the equivalent of the English word "liege lord" or "master".